gardener/gardener/docs/proposals/26-workload-identity.md

 `TokenRequest` specifications to issue JSON Web Tokens.
-Later, if a use case is identified, it could feature custom claims in the `gardener.cloud` claim namespace that contain additional information about the context of use of the token, e.g. metadata about the shoot, seed, project, landscape, etc.
+Later, if a use case is identified, it could feature custom claims in the `gardener.cloud` claim namespace that contain additional information about the context of use of the token, e.g. metadata about the shoot, seed, project, garden, etc.

 A sample payload of a token will look like: